 W9 Is Not a Big Deal

 While a necessary tool for doing your freelance work, the W9 shouldn’t scare you or cause you concern.
 Think of it as a quick and legal way for your new client to pay you and stay above-board with the IRS.
 Filling out W9’s should be as painless as signing a contract or sending an invoice.
 It’s a sign that you are growing your business.
 Rather than worry about it being a cumbersome form, celebrate that you’ll soon be earning more income and that you’re truly a successful freelancer now!

-For additional info on the 2017 W9 form, including an updated copy of it, you can visit the IRS site directly or fill out a W9 form online using Bonsai, or sign up for your free trial and experiment the whole suite of freelance products.
+For additional info on the 2017 W9 form, including an updated copy of it, you can visit the IRS site directly or sign up for your free trial and experiment the whole suite of freelance products.